 Previously, I’ve covered IBM’s CPU Measurement Facility (CPU-MF), which was introduced with the z10 mainframe.
-This month, I will discuss how to use hardware instrumentation services (HIS) to
+This month, I will discuss how to use hardware instrumentation services (HIS) to get CPU Measurement Facility output.

 The hardware instrumentation task